 Keep in mind that bottom watering is more effective for some soil types than others.

-Drainage rocks, sand, and perlite can all slow water absorption, making it more difficult for your plant to soak up what it needs.
+Putting rocks in the bottom of pots, adding sand, and perlite can all slow water absorption, making it more difficult for your plant to soak up what it needs.

 Sphagnum moss, on the other hand, are very absorbent and may take less time to moisten.

 When bottom watering, always be sure to keep a close eye on your plant.
 It is possible to overwater soil using the bottom watering method.